Amy Berrington de González, D.Phil.

 Berrington de González Presents at Director’s Seminar

 Dr. Amy Berrington is the Branch Chief and senior investigator in the Radiation Epidemiology Branch.
-She is an internationally recognized expert in the potential cancer risks from medical radiation exposures.
-Dr. Berrington is co-PI of the UK Pediatric CT scans cohort, which was the first epidemiological study to suggest a direct link between CT scans and subsequent cancer risk.
-She also leads studies on the risk of second cancer after proton therapy and other emerging radiotherapy techniques.
-Dr. Berrington is currently a member of the NAS Nuclear and Radiation Studies Board and has participated in many national and international radiation committees.
+She is an internationally recognized cancer epidemiologist who has made important contributions to the understanding of cancer risks from medical radiation exposures.
+Dr. Berrington is the PI of the U.S. Pediatric Proton Therapy Cohort, the Kaiser Breast Cancer Survivors Study and co-PI of the UK Pediatric CT scans cohort, which was the first epidemiological study to support a direct link between CT scans and subsequent cancer risk.
+Dr. Berrington is currently a member of the NAS Nuclear and Radiation Studies Board and has participated in numerous national and international radiation and cancer advisory committees.
 She is an elected member of the American Epidemiological Society and served on the editorial board for the American Journal of Epidemiology.
-Before joining the NCI in 2008 she held faculty positions at Oxford and Johns Hopkins University.
+Before joining the NCI, she held faculty positions at Oxford and Johns Hopkins University.

-Dr. Berrington has conducted a series of risk projection studies to estimate the potential cancer risks from both diagnostic and screening examinations, including: cardiac stress tests, CT colonography and lung CT screening.
-To perform these studies she and other collaborators developed the NCI Radiation Risk Assessment Tool (RadRAT), which is interactive computer software that uses state of the art risk projection models to estimate lifetime cancer risks and incorporates Monte Carlo simulation methods to assess the impact of uncertainties in the assumptions and data.
-She recently became the NCI Principal Investigator for the UK Pediatric CT scans study, which is a retrospective cohort study of 250,000 children who had one or more CT scans as children or adolescents.
+Dr. Berrington is the co-PI of the UK Pediatric CT Scans study, which is a retrospective cohort study of 250,000 children who had one or more CT scans as children or adolescents.
+She has conducted a series of risk projection studies to estimate the potential cancer risks from both diagnostic and screening examinations, including cardiac stress tests, CT colonography and lung CT screening.
+To perform these studies, she and other collaborators developed the NCI Radiation Risk Assessment Tool (RadRAT), which is interactive computer software that uses state of the art risk projection models to estimate lifetime cancer risks and incorporates Monte Carlo simulation methods to assess the impact of uncertainties in the assumptions and data.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.